Kajsa7535/Project-In-Data-Science-/README.md

 A project to predict delay propogation in the Swedish railway network using a diffusion like model with some alteration, including individual delay prediction and directed delay prediction.

+The methodology is based on the work in the paper:

+Modelling railway delay propagation as diffusion-like spreading Dekker, Mark M., Medvedev, Alexey N., Rombouts, Jan, Siudem, Grzegorz, Tupikina, Liubov (2022).
+DOI: 10.1140/epjds/s13688-022-00359-1

+Most calculations in the model follow the formulas in the paper, but for directed delays they deviate.

 ## File Structure

 ```